-A series of questions and topics to be addressed in the guideline was developed.
-For each question, existing recommendations within relevant guidelines on ultrasound and CVD management were accessed and assessed for content and level of evidence to inform the guideline (see section Identification of relevant, existing clinical practice guidelines).
-If existing guidelines did not fully inform the question, then a literature search was undertaken to fill these gaps.
+A series of questions and topics to be addressed in the CPG was developed.
+For each question, existing recommendations within relevant CPGs on ultrasound and CVD management were accessed and assessed for content and level of evidence to inform the CPG (see section on Identification of relevant, existing clinical practice guidelines).
+If existing CPGs did not fully inform the question, then a literature search was undertaken to fill these gaps.

 Consensus decisions made based on either via working group discussions or anonymous web-based surveys.
-Table APP 2.3 demonstrates the clinical questions relevant to the guideline topic and which were used as the foundation of this guideline.
+Table APP 2.3 demonstrates the clinical questions relevant to the guideline topic and which were used as the foundation of this CPG.